Consistency conditions for brane tilings: 3-Calabi-Yau property

 \begin{cor} If $A_F$ is the algebra associated to a consistent brane tiling $F$ on a surface $M_g$, with $g\geq 1$, then $A_F$ is Calabi-Yau of dimension 3. \end{cor}

 The next theorem is stated without proof.
 The proof uses only those ideas found in the proof of Theorem (\ref{resolution}).
-A winding argument is again used. \begin{thm} If $A=A_F$ is the algebra associated to a consistent tiling $F$, there is an injective resolution of $A$ as a left $A$-module:
+A winding argument is again used. \begin{thm} If $A=A_F$ is the algebra associated to a consistent tiling $F$ on a surface of genus at least one, there is an injective resolution of $A$ as a left $A$-module:

 and an analogous injective resolution of right $A$-modules.
 Here $Q$ is the dual quiver to $F$, $V(Q)$ are its vertices, and $E(Q)$ are its edges. \end{thm} The maps are as follows: $ev(x)$ is the linear map given by right multiplication by $x$.
 For an arbitrary $a\in E(Q)$ and an element $\phi\in\bigoplus_{i\in V(Q)}\mathrm{Hom}_{\Cp}(e_iA,e_iA)$ there are two linear maps $e_{h(a)}A\rightarrow e_{t(a)}A$ given by the two routes in the diagram below: